Development Arrested: What we learned from watching all 15 episodes of “Arrested Development” at once

 - Each episode is not the same length: Most network sitcoms are 22 minutes + commercials to fill a half hour block.
 Since Netflix does not need to worry about this, they take advantage of longer episodes.
 While all of season 4 is about a half hour, some are 28 mins while others are 35.
 Whatever is needed to get the job done.
 And of course, there are no commercials

-- The story is ambitious: Ambitious like it was all shot at once and then edited into it’s individual episodes.
+- The story is ambitious: Ambitious like it was all shot at once and then edited into its individual episodes.
 Hurwitz really did something incredible that is only possible shooting in this manner.
 I’d imagine he kept track like a big bulletin board you see a detective use in movies that has red yarn stringing through connections and faces.
 It’s like watching an episode of LOST, if LOST were funny, and actually answered questions.

 - The Arrested Development world is growing: There are plenty of returning characters from the first 3 seasons.
 Familiar faces we know and love.
 Season 4 also takes time to not just get us re-acquainted with old characters but has them interact with new ones we’ve never met, giving them plenty of screen time.

-- There’s not much back story needed: Yes, it helps to know the history of the Bluths to completely geek out at moments.
+- There’s not much back story needed: Yes, it helps to know the history of the Bluths to be able to completely geek out at moments.
 But if you were to watch just Season 4, you’re given enough context of each character to follow the action.
 The story is self-contained enough to work for newbies.

 - There are Easter Eggs, lots of them: In typical AD fashion there’s plenty of foreshadowing, inside jokes, back ended jokes, and even jokes told in one episode where we don’t get to the punchline until a few eps down the line.
 There’s plenty in there to hold up to multiple watching.
 I’ve also noticed one introduced in the beginning of the first episode but was never answered.